 - In the form of fats and oils, esters are a part of our daily diet.

-Hydrolysis is a chemical reaction in which the chemical bonds are broken down by the addition of water, as evident from its name, hydro means water and lysis means to unbind or break down.
+Hydrolysis is a type of chemical reaction in which the chemical bonds are broken down by the addition of water, as evident from its name, hydro means water and lysis means to unbind or break down.

 Hydrolysis is seen in different types of reactions like hydrolysis of;